 Going on Holiday

 A few days absence would not have a large effect on your garden and houseplants but more than a week could cause some problems.
 A short absence can be compensated via a thorough watering just before going away.
 However, if going on a longer holidays potted plants and houseplants can be given a reservoir that they can draw water from.
 The garden can be maintained via a automated sprinkler system that can water the garden once a day or more weather dependent.

 As the season is beginning to change once again, we at Pyle Garden Centre have decided to let you in on a couple of tips and offers to get your garden ready for Autumn.
 As the cooler weather sets in and the days grow shorter, it’s time to start preparing your garden.
-Taking the proper steps now will ensure your garden stays healthy right the way through autumn and winter and into spring.
+Taking the proper steps now will ensure your garden stays healthy right the way through autumn and winter and even into spring.
 Here are our top tips and offers for September.

 It’s important to keep weeds under control in your garden, during the autumn and winter, but it’s equally as important to remember a few basic rules when using weed killer.
 Don’t use it on recently seeded areas, or in very windy conditions, as you risk it spreading uncontrollably and, finally keep it away from ponds and sources or fresh water in your garden.
 To control pesky weeds this autumn why not try ‘Garden Rootkill Weedkiller’ Buy 1ltr concentrate at £12.99 and get 1ltr ready to use for FREE.

 It's traditional to give lawns a pick-me-up in September, to revitalise them after dry summer weather and to ensure they are fit enough to get through winter.
 This is the best time or year to reseed your lawn.
 We have plenty of offers in store like the Aftercut Atutumn all in one Lawn Feed and Moss killer ONLY £10 treats 150sq.m